top of page

 * Transferred to the 24th Canadian Regiment and served for a year, during which he made Sergeant.

-* 1915 September 28th - He the joined the CEF and was assigned to the 2nd Canadian Pioneers.
+* 1915 September 28th - He joined the CEF and was assigned to the 2nd Canadian Pioneers.

 * Trained in Quebec Canada.